dzekelid/delivery/_listings/akamai/deliveryformat-get.md

       description: Get Edge Bandwidth for Universal Live Streams
       operationId: deliveryformat
       parameters:
-      - in: String
+      - in: query
         name: accountId
         description: Unique identifier for the account
         type: string
-      - in: String
+      - in: query
         name: deliveryFormat
         description: The stream format, discussed above
         type: string
-      - in: Number
+      - in: query
         name: eventId
         description: Unique identifier for the event
         type: string
-      - in: String
+      - in: query
         name: range
         description: The range, in minutes, of data to retrieve
         type: string
-      - in: Number
+      - in: query
         name: streamId
         description: Unique identifier for the stream
         type: string